neileverette/Synthetic-Users-for-the-Design-Process/article.md

 4. Pull them into your workflow daily.
 5. Refine them as you learn.

-**synthetic users don’t replace collaboration — they amplify your ability to think, explore, and prepare**
+**Synthetic users don’t replace collaboration — they amplify your ability to think, explore, and prepare**